jensenkhem/SubsequenceAlgos/README.md

 # SubsequenceAlgos
-A C program that I wrote to calculate both easy and difficult 'Common Subsequence' algorithms on the command line
+A C program that I wrote to calculate both easy and difficult 'Common Subsequence' algorithms on the command line.
 This program can calculate the following algorithms:
 Longest Common Subsequence
 Longest Palindromic Subsequence